-The Cook County Board of Ethics was established by Article IV, Section 4.1 of the Cook County Ethics Ordinance Number 93-0-29, enacted September 1, 1993.
+The Cook County Board of Ethics was established by Cook County Ethics Ordinance Number 93-0-29, enacted September 1, 1993.
 The Board is charged with enforcing and implementing the provisions of the Ethics Ordinance.

 Section 1.2 Rulemaking Authority